samcday/logstash-output-kinesis/README.md

 [2015-10-20 06:31:08.441640] [0x00007f36c9402700] [error] [io_service_socket.h:229] Error during socket read: End of file; 0 bytes read so far (kinesis.us-west-1.amazonaws.com:443)
 ```

-This is being tracked in [amazon-kinesis-producer#17](https://github.com/awslabs/amazon-kinesis-producer/issues/17).
+This is being tracked in awslabs/amazon-kinesis-producer#17.
 This log message seems to just be noise - your logs should still be delivering to Kinesis fine (but of course, you should independently verify this!).

 ## Developing

+You'll need [Git LFS](https://git-lfs.github.com/) to properly clone this repo.

 Ensure you have JRuby 9.1.x installed. [rvm](https://rvm.io/) is your friend :)